felipersteles/felipersteles/README.md

 ## 💫 About Me:

-* I am student of Computer Science at Federal University of Maranhão.
+* I am bacharel in Computer Science by the Federal University of Maranhão.
-* Full-stack developer at Applied Computing Group NCA-UFMA.
+* Full-stack developer at Applied Computing Group NCA-UFMA and ASV Digital.
 * I like to read old books and play some classic musics in my spare time.
+* My actual dream is study in Europe.